Food Preservation Methods

 Fermentation for Beginners

 Lacto-fermentation requires zero equipment, zero electricity, and zero cooking.
 Salt, vegetables, and time.
-It's the most accessible preservation method for off-grid beginners and produces probiotic-rich food with excellent shelf life.
+It is the most accessible preservation method for off-grid beginners and produces probiotic-rich food with excellent shelf life.

 Basic Equipment